Posted on 24 Jul 2024

 TAS21 days to assess the claim once it’s received.

-Once the insurer accepts your claim, you should start receiving your full weekly payments within seven days.
+Once the insurer accepts your claim, you should start receiving your full weekly workers comp payments within seven days.
 While you’re on workers compensation, you must continue to attend medical appointments and follow treatment plans.
 If you’re able to return to work in a reduced capacity or with modified duties, your employer must find you a suitable position.

 1. Incomplete documentation: if your claim form is incomplete or missing important information, the insurer may request additional details.